spidernet-io/spiderpool/docs/usage/readme.md

 ### Install Spiderpool with Underlay CNI

 With Spiderpool on your cluster, Pods can have one or multiple underlay CNI networks, allowing them to connect to the underlay network.
-Refer to [Spiderpool Architecture](../concepts/arch.md) for detalis.
+Refer to [Spiderpool Architecture](../concepts/arch.md) for details.

 Please refer to the following examples for installation: